 Checking the inputs and downloading and unpacking the cache items introduces some overhead, but it’s often very small compared to the benefit.
 But it’s something you need to monitor.
 To show you some examples, when we started introducing the cache for our CI builds, the average CI build time has improved by a factor of 80%.
 So they’re 80% faster on average for the Gradle project itself.
 When you plug in the build cache, you should see some results out of the box, but then, of course, there’s a lot of things you can do to optimize the cache effectiveness.
 We’ll talk about that later.

 Many of you know the Spring Boot project.
 It’s a build with Maven.
 And running compile and unit tests on my machine takes about 20 minutes.
-And when we just plugged in Gradle Enterprise with the build cache from Maven, just plugging it in, immediately, the fully cached build was six times faster.
-And with some optimizations and later versions of Gradle Enterprise, we get it now under two minutes.
+And when we just plugged in Develocity with the build cache from Maven, just plugging it in, immediately, the fully cached build was six times faster.
+And with some optimizations and later versions of Develocity, we get it now under two minutes.
 10 times faster when you have a fully cached build.
 Usually, you don’t run fully cached builds because you actually have a change that you want to run, but with 100 modules that Spring Boot has, many builds would be much closer to the two minutes than to the 20 minutes.

 What’s important to understand, usually, you have two instances of the cache.
 You have a local cache and a remote cache.
 And the local cache is used by developers for your non-committed changes.
 It’s very effective when you switch between branches, for Maven, anyhow, because you always have to run a clean build.
 But usually, the changes that are published to the local cache are not shared with other developers.
 And then you have a remote cache that is usually only written to by CI, and this build output is shared with all the developers and of course with the other CI agents.
 So the remote cache makes CI builds much faster as well as developer builds.
 And a classical example would be, if you do source generation and developers come to work in the morning and they pull from CI and then they all have to generate the same sources, well, with the build cache, CI has already done that.

 The local build cache is a cache directory on your local machine, and it speeds up single developer builds or build agent builds when it preserves the state.
 And we have to remote build-cache, which is a service that you need to install in your organization.
-If you use Gradle Enterprise, it provides such a service.
+If you use Develocity, it provides such a service.
 They can be configured so that they replicate from each other.
 You can have multiple nodes, remote nodes so that they’re close to your different locations.
 So that is a thing you can make very scalable.
 And a very important part of the built cache.

 So we just got these numbers from a customer of ours a couple of months ago.
 Once they started to introduce the build cache, their agent availability was much better.
 They had about 40% of CI builds were queued, on average, and then as they started to introduce to cache and started to optimize the cache, the first time ever, they had a situation where not a single CI build needs to be queued.
 So in terms of CI availability and also costs of CI, the build cache is usually very impactful.